-You've now seen three classification algorithms: decision trees, logistic regression and kNN.
+You've now seen four classification algorithms: decision trees, logistic regression, k NN and SVM.
 Some things to remember:

-- logistic regression strength: not prone to over-fitting. - logistic regression strength: can work well with noisy data. - logistic regression weakness: assumes there is a single smooth boundary between categories. - kNN strength: completely non-parametric (data can take any numeric form). - kNN strength: works in as many dimensions as you like. - kNN weakness: slow if there are too many data points. - kNN weakness: doesn't handle categorical data.
+- logistic regression strength: not prone to over-fitting. - logistic regression strength: can work well with noisy data. - logistic regression weakness: assumes there is a single smooth boundary between categories. - kNN strength: works in as many dimensions as you like. - kNN weakness: slow if there are too many data points. - kNN weakness: doesn't handle categorical data. - SVM strength: versatile, can be used in many dimensions. - SVM weakness: can be slow in higher dimensions.